 Brezza.
 Barolo 'Castellero'

-Fragrant violet and damson aromas, deep concentrated fruit with red and ripe black berry fruit, rosehip and peppers.
-A wine of great strength and elegance that will develop over many years.
+Fragrant strawberry, rose, camomile, violet and wild honey aromas, deep, fine red berry fruit, rosehip, flint and porcini.
+A wine of great elegance that will develop over many years.
+I loved Emma’s note, it smells like a baby’s head.

 Castellero is at around 200m altitude, it is the closest Cru to Brezza’s cantina.
 It is on a south facing slope, looking down from the east on Barolo.
 The soils here are on Diano sandstone and contain 40% sand, 33% silts and 27% clay.
 This is an unusually high proportion of sand and legend has it that this makes Castello Barolo unwieldy in its youth.